Flexible model selection for mechanistic network models: Methods and Materials

-Now, we introduce the procedure for mechanistic network model selection within the SL framework.
+Next, we introduce the proposed procedure for mechanistic network model selection within the SL framework.
 In this setting, the SL will be based on training data forward simulated from each candidate mechanistic network model in order to predict the model index (outcome) from a set of chosen network statistics (predictors).
-Before generating the training data, one needs care when choosing the parameter values for the candidate models so that it is plausible for the candidate models to generate the observed network to predict for, assuming that one of the candidate models is the true model.
-This can be done by calibrating parameter values, e.g., through the ABC framework \citep{Marin2012,sunnaaker2013approximate,lintusaari2016fundamentals}, so that the data generated from the candidate models match the observed data based on some summary statistics.
-In our simulations, we assume our models are already calibrated.
-This ensures the generated data from each candidate model is similar to the observed data in some way.
-Once the parameter values are determined, one can form the training data by combining statistics computed for data generated from each candidate model as predictors with their corresponding true model indices as the outcomes.
-Before going ahead with the SL procedure, one needs to determine the appropriate loss function for the setting.
-Since the prediction is for the model index, this is a classification problem, so a loss function like squared loss is no longer appropriate.
-Instead, we propose to use $1-L_{AUC}$ as the loss function, where $L_{AUC}$, also known as ``rank loss,'' is the loss function associated with $AUC$, the area under the receiver operating characteristic curve.
+Before going ahead with the SL procedure, one needs to determine the appropriate loss function.
+Since the prediction is for the model index, this is a classification problem, and therefore a loss function like squared loss is no longer appropriate.
+Instead, we propose to use $L_{AUC}$ as the loss function. $L_{AUC}$, also known as ``rank loss,'' is the loss function associated with $AUC$, the area under the receiver operating characteristic curve.
 The $AUC$ is an appropriate measure of the quality of the classification since it does not depend on the distribution of the model index in the data for performance evaluation.
-The corresponding loss function is bounded, so the resulting SL will retain the oracle property.
+The corresponding loss function is bounded, so the resulting SL will retain the oracle property \citep{ORACLEvan2003unified,ORACLEdudoit2005asymptotics}.